Kurczak1233/Backend-education/README.md

 4. The response should contain appropriate response code and the instruction how to solve the error.
 The most common ones are:
+1XX-level (Informational) — Server acknowledges a request 2XX-level (Success) — Server completed the request as expected 3XX-level (Redirection) — Client needs to perform further actions to complete the request 4XX-level (Client error) — Client sent an invalid request 5XX-level (Server error) — Server failed to fulfill a valid request due to an error with server

+For example:
 200 OK
 304 Not modified
 400 Bad Request